 4. Air Filters Should be Changed on Time.

-Changing your air filters on a regular basis is another great way to reduce your energy expenses.
+Changing your air filters on a regular basis is one of the great ways to reduce energy waste.
 This is especially true if you spend over $100 on cooling and heating your home.
 By getting into the habit of doing this, it is possible for you to save almost $50 a year.
 This amount of savings is enough to pay for the extra filters you will use.

 You should also realize that by changing your air filters regularly, you also reduce the amount of dirty air within your house.
 You also reduce the amount of filth that accumulates on the objects inside your home.
 By having cleaner air that is filtered properly, you also lower your maintenance costs as well as your utility expenses.